Before reading this Webull review, ask yourself a couple questions:

 Margin Trading Fees

 Margin Trading is a feature Webull offers where you can borrow money in order to buy stocks or ETF’s.

 This increases the potential reward, but also the potential risk.

 For example: Let’s say you have $10,000 in your account available to invest, and you’re EXTREMELY confidant that Apple’s stock (AAPL) will increase in value.

-You can choose to invest the total $10,000 into Apple, which is already extremely risky since you’re going all in on a single stock.
+You can choose to invest a total of $10,000 into Apple, which is already extremely risky since you’re going all-in on a single stock.
 However, if you would like to invest even more than that, you can borrow money from Webull – say, another $10,000 – and invest the total $20,000 into Apple.

 Let’s say Apple doubles in value.
 Your $20,000 has now become $40,000, and you can choose to sell the stock, pay back the $10,000 you borrowed from Webull (plus fees, which we’ll get to in a moment), and still be left with a $20,000 profit, vs the $10,000 profit you would have made if you didn’t borrow on margin.